Katie O’Neill, Co-founder and Creative Director

 Heather O’Neill, Co-founder and CEO

 Heather is a designer and social entrepreneur.
 She has a BFA from the School of Visual Arts and a Masters Degree in Global Affairs and International Business from New York University.
 She started her career working as a materials and design specialist for Material ConneXion in NYC and then served as a volunteer small business adviser with the United States Peace Corps in Morocco.
 She lived in a rural region of Morocco and helped women diversify their line of products for the export market.
 Since her experience in the Peace Corps, it was her dream to start a company to employ women both in the US and in Morocco.
 Heather is fluent in Arabic and lives in a rural region outside of Casablanca with her husband, son Youssef, and daughter Hiba, whose name means 'gift' in Arabic.
-In their free time they enjoy country drives, beach picnics, and spending time in nature.
+In their free time they enjoy country drives, beach picnics, and spending time in fields of wildflowers.

 Mushmina's Team of Artisans in Morocco